ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ##### Analysis

-In this case, the attacker has planted a tag on a child.
+In this case, the Attacker has planted a Tag on a child.
 Co-parenting after separation is common in cases of intimate partner violence where the former partners have a child together.
-Child visits can be an opportunity to introduce technology for purposes of stalking the victim.
+Child visits can be an opportunity to introduce technology for purposes of stalking the Victim.

 | Attacker Profile | Avocado |
 | ------------- | ------------- |